alxpereira/spacefox/README.md

 spacefox
 ========

-SpaceFox is a new JS librairy animating your content in space
+SpaceFox is a new PHP Framework, simple and fast for easy website production